Regional 2 South West: Original teams

-South West 1 West honours
+Regional 2 South West honours

 South West 2 (1987–1993)

 Originally South West 1 West and South West 1 East were combined in a single division called South West 2.
-It was a tier 6 league with promotion up to South West 1 and relegation down to either Western Counties or Southern Counties.
+It was a tier 6 league with promotion to South West 1 and relegation to either Western Counties or Southern Counties.

 South West 2

-The top six teams from South West 1 and the top six from London 1 were combined to create National 5 South, meaning that South West 2 dropped to become a tier 7 league.
+The top six teams from South West 1 and the top six from London 1 were combined to create National 5 South, meaning that South West 2 dropped one level to tier 7.
 Promotion continued to South West 1 and relegation to either Western Counties or Southern Counties.

 South West 2 West (1996–2009)

 League restructuring by the RFU for the 1996–97 season saw South West 2 split into two regional divisions known as South West 2 West and South West 2 East, and the cancellation of National 5 South meant that both divisions became tier 6 leagues.
 Promotion continued to South West 1, while relegation was now to either Western Counties North or Western Counties West.